-The occurrence of dramatic events due to the vulnerability of transport infrastructure to natural hazards (e.g., earthquakes, subsidence and landslides) and endogenous events (e.g., the end of pavements' service life, raising traffic volumes, the aging of materials, corrosion of rebars in reinforced concrete structures) have emphasised upon the importance of routine monitoring and the provision of effective maintenance plans at the international level.
-Countries with transportation network systems highly exposed to major natural hazards are proactively investing money to promote more effective asset management programs.
-This is the case of Italy, where the Ministry for Transport and Infrastructure has urged to implement new measures to reach continuous infrastructure monitoring though the provision of dedicated guidelines [20].
+The occurrence of dramatic events due to the vulnerability of transport infrastructure to natural hazards (e.g., earthquakes, subsidence and landslides) and endogenous events (e.g., the end of pavement service life, raising traffic volumes, the ageing of materials, corrosion of rebars in reinforced concrete structures) have emphasised the importance of routine monitoring and the provision of effective maintenance plans at the international level.
+Countries with transportation network systems highly exposed to major natural hazards are proactively investing money to promote more effective asset-management programs.
+This is the case in Italy, where the Ministry for Transport and Infrastructure has urged the implementation of new measures to achieve continuous infrastructure monitoring though the provision of dedicated guidelines [20].
 In this framework, monitoring the structural integrity of transport infrastructure is a priority for national authorities and asset administrators to guarantee the structural integrity and the operational safety.
 This aims to prevent infrastructure damage and deterioration prior to the occurrence of any expensive rehabilitation or structural failure.
-In the last decade, several sensors and technologies such as accelerometers, Internet of Things (IOT) sensors, wireless network systems, and ground-based NDTs, e.g., Ground Penetrating Radar (GPR) and LiDAR, have proven effective for the provision of dense arrays of data and their incorporation into more comprehensive asset management systems, as reported in Table 1.
+In the last decade, several sensors and technologies, such as accelerometers, the Internet of Things (IOT) sensors, wireless network systems and ground-based NDTs, e.g., ground-penetrating radar (GPR) and light detection and ranging (LiDAR), have proven effective for the provision of dense arrays of data and their incorporation into more comprehensive asset management systems, as reported in Table 1.